Skip to main content

 • Obtaining other types of income:

-In all cases, taxpayers who receive any other type of income or those that exceed the amounts or maximum limits indicated are required to declare.
+Taxpayers who receive any other type of income or who earn more than the indicated maximum amounts or limits are required to file a tax return.

 • Exempt income:

-Tax-exempt income will not be taken into consideration (such as, for example, Social Security pensions for absolute permanent disability or severe disability, public scholarships for studying, annuities for alimony received from parents by judicial decision).
+Income exempt from tax will not be taken into consideration (such as, for example, Social Security pensions for permanent total disability or severe disability, public scholarships for studies, annual maintenance payments received from parents by court order).

 Joint income tax return

-To determine the existence or not of the obligation to declare, the amount of income, the taxable and liquidable base and the tax debt, the rules of individual taxation will generally be applied, without being applicable, except in cases expressly provided for in the standard, the increase or multiplication of the amounts or limits depending on the number of members of the family unit.
+In order to determine whether or not there is an obligation to declare the amount of income, the taxable and liquidable base and the tax debt, the rules of individual taxation will generally apply, without it being necessary, except in cases expressly provided for in the law, to increase or multiply the amounts or limits based on the number of members of the family unit.

-Income of any type obtained by each and every member of the family unit will be taxed cumulatively.
-However, in order to determine the number of payers, the situation of each of the members of the family unit will be taken into account. individually considered
+Income of any kind obtained by each and every member of the family unit will be subject to taxation cumulatively.
+However, in order to determine the number of payers, the situation of each member of the family unit will be taken into account individually.

-All members of the family unit will be subject to the tax jointly and severally, so that the tax debt, resulting from the declaration or discovered by the Administration, may be demanded in its entirety from any of them.
+All members of the family unit will be subject to the tax jointly and severally, so that the tax debt, resulting from the declaration or discovered by the Administration, may be demanded in full from any of them.

 The same tax scales apply as for individual taxation.

-Negative items from previous periods not offset by the taxpayers that make up the family unit can be offset in accordance with the general personal income tax rules, regardless of whether they come from a previous individual or joint return.
+Negative items from previous periods not offset by the taxpayers comprising the family unit may be offset in accordance with the general rules of personal income tax, regardless of whether they come from a previous individual or joint declaration.

-Reductions in the tax base for contributions to social security systems, including those established in favor of people with disabilities, to the protected assets of people with disabilities and to the Social Security Mutual Fund for professional athletes, their maximum reduction limits will be applied individually by each participant, contributor, mutual member or insured member of the family unit who is entitled to any of these reductions.
+Reductions in the tax base for contributions to social security systems, including those established in favour of people with disabilities to protected assets of people with disabilities and to the Mutual Fund for Social Security of Professional Athletes, their maximum reduction limits will be applied individually by each participant, contributor, member or insured integrated into the family unit who is entitled to any of these reductions.

-In any of the types of family unit, the personal minimum applicable in the joint declaration will be 5,550 euros per year, regardless of the number of members included in it.
-The calculation of the increase in the personal minimum by age of the taxpayer will be carried out in accordance with the personal circumstances of each of the spouses integrated into the family unit.
+In any type of family unit, the personal minimum applicable in the joint declaration will be 5,550 euros per year, regardless of the number of members in the unit.
+The calculation of the increase in the personal minimum due to the age of the taxpayer will be carried out in accordance with the personal circumstances of each of the spouses in the family unit.

-The calculation of the minimum for the taxpayer's disability will be carried out taking into account the circumstances of disability that, if applicable, exist in each of the spouses integrated into the family unit.
+The calculation of the taxpayer's disability minimum will be carried out taking into account the circumstances of disability that, where applicable, exist in each of the spouses in the family unit.